-On December 30, 2014, the Company announced the successful completion of a bought deal private placement of 21.9 million flow-through shares of the Company for gross proceeds of \$5.5 million which will be used to incur Canadian exploration expenses prior to December 31, 2015 (See SGF News Release December 30, 2014).
-During the year ended December 31, 2014, there were 20,000 options exercised resulting in additional cash flow from financing activities of \$3 thousand.
-There were no financing activities during the year ended December 31, 2013.
+During 2014, the Company announced the successful completion of a bought deal private placement of 21.9 million flow-through shares of the Company for gross proceeds of \$5.5 million which was used to incur Canadian exploration expenses prior to December 31, 2015 (See SGF News Release December 30, 2014).
+During the year ended December 31, 2014, 20,000 options were also exercised resulting in additional cash flow from financing activities of \$3 thousand.